Richard Ramirez's arrest location

 Ramirez arrives back in Los Angeles after visiting his brother

-At around 7.25 a.m. on August 31st, 1985, Ramirez arrived back in Los Angeles after taking a one-day bus trip to Tucson, Arizona, to see his brother.
-Unbeknownst to him, he was now a wanted man whose face had been plastered all over the media.
+At around 7.25 a.m. on August 31st, 1985, Ramirez arrived back in Los Angeles after taking a one-day bus trip to Tucson, Arizona, to visit his brother.
+Unbeknownst to him, his face had been plastered all over the media.

 That morning, an LAPD surveillance team was waiting at the Greyhound bus depot in case he showed up.
 By that stage, investigators had learned that he was a frequent bus user who rented a locker at the station.